-Physicians need a place to source information free of the content intended for consumers and patients that dilutes Google and Bing search results.
-Enter AllMedx, to offer a website for physicians looking for answers to clinical and point-of-care questions that searched content sourced only from reputable sources, ranked for efficiency and tuned to each doctor’s medical specialty.
+Physicians need a place to source information free of content intended for consumers that dilutes Google and Bing search results.
+Enter AllMedx, where physicians looking for answers to clinical and point-of-care questions get answers from reputable sources, ranked for efficiency and tuned to each doctor’s medical specialty.

-After the AllMedx team built a highly-structured corpus with their extensive medical content expertise, Lucidworks Fusion indexed more than 40 major data sources.
-Using Fusion’s ML algorithms, AllMedx provides customized search results for each user.
-One-on-one user testing is done on a regular basis in order to fine-tune query pipelines and optimize users’ search experience.
+After AllMedx built a highly-structured corpus based on extensive medical-content expertise, Fusion indexed more than 40 major data sources.
+Using Fusion’s ML algorithms, search results are customized to each user.
+User testing allows AllMedx to fine-tune query pipelines and optimize users’ search experience.

-With Fusion 100% stable and reliable, AllMedx can confidently support its 125k physician users.
-As the site’s popularity and reputation is steadily increasing, AllMedx expects to reach its goal of 250k subscribers by the end of the year.
+With Fusion 100% stable and reliable, AllMedx can confidently support its physician users by providing access to over 12 million vetted documents through relevant search.
 The team is planning to index up to 2,000 additional medical sites to increase access to critical and reliable information that will help improve patient care.

 AllMedx.com is customized to each user based on their interests, previous queries and behavior, and medical specialty.
 For example, a cardiologist searching for “valve defects” will first see articles in their query results that other cardiologists searching for “valve defects” previously found helpful.
 Cutting-edge algorithms in Fusion, using AI and ML, automate the content indexing and tailor search results so AllMedx.com is able to provide doctors with the answers they seek faster than other sites.